- Last Updated: Saturday, 16 May 2020 17:32

 Advert Carlisle Journal 10th November 1854.

 An advert on 13th September 1861 in the Carlisle Journal saw the brick making to be let but this may not have been successful as the works closed in 1861 due to a shortage of clay.

-The Nelsons also owned the South Tyne brick works at Haltwhistle which is where their salt glazed wares were probably produced.
+The Nelsons also owned the South Tyne brick works at Haltwhistle from 1848, which is where their salt glazed wares were probably produced.

 Nelsons also had a marble works in Carlisle which also appears to have acted as a general builders yard